CSDC-K/CleanerVV/README.md

   <img src="docs/cleaner_demo.gif" alt="CleanerVV Demo" width="1200" height="600">
 </p>

-> **CleanerVV** is a sleek, offline Python utility to clean up temporary files, broken registry paths, and general PC junk.
-Built with CustomTkinter for a modern look and feel.
+> **CleanerVV** is a powerful, fully offline Python-based cleaner for Windows.
+It offers user-selectable cleaning operations including temp folders, startup folder, SoftwareDistribution, and DNS flushing.
+Configuration is managed via an interactive CLI and saved to `config.json`, while all actions are logged in `LOG.txt`.

 ---